blizzard-GH/tic-tac-toe-python-tkinter/README.md

-Here’s a README.md for your Tic Tac Toe game project, written to make it look professional and showcase your project on GitHub.
-I’ve included a project overview, features, setup instructions, and a license section.

 Tic Tac Toe Game (Tkinter GUI)

 A simple Tic Tac Toe game built with Python using Tkinter for the GUI.
 This project demonstrates basic GUI programming, event handling, and game logic implementation.